MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-prepare.md

 + __Your app uses a version of .NET earlier than 4.6.1__.
 Only .NET 4.6.1 is supported.
 You'll have to retarget your app to .NET 4.6.1 before you package it.

 + __Your app always runs with elevated security privileges__.
 Your app needs to work while running as the interactive user.
 Users who install your app from the Windows Store may not be system administrators, so requiring your app to run elevated means that it won't run correctly for standard users.
+Apps that require elevation for any part of their functionality won't be accepted in the Windows Store.

 + __Your app requires a kernel-mode driver or a Windows service__.
 The bridge is suitable for an app, but it does not support a kernel-mode driver or a Windows service that needs to run under a system account.
 Instead of a Windows service, use a [background task](https://msdn.microsoft.com/windows/uwp/launch-resume/create-and-register-a-background-task).